JockDaRock/Time2Code/README.md

 ### Play-with-Docker

+> Note: Play-with-Docker now requires you to have a Docker Hub account to use it.
+It is free to signup, if you don't have one I would suggest to get an account on Docker Hub.

 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/JockDaRock/Time2Code/master/time2code-swarm-deploy.yml&stack_name=time2code)

 Click the **Try in PWD** and get started with Time2Code quickly.
 Once your PWD instance is up and running click on the 5555 tag and start coding.